danvalero/AzureOSSDBLabs/PostgreSQL Performance Basics/Indexing 101/readme.md

       create_date < '2022-02-02';
 ```

+![4 11](Media/4-11.png)

 Notice the plan now uses the index, and the cost of the query went down to 4.17.

-![4 11](Media/4-11.png)

-As an alternative, you could create an index on the result of the funtion:
+As an alternative, you could create an index on the result of the function:

 ```sql
 CREATE INDEX ix_customer_create_date2